Everyone has a role in creating safe and supportive places for children and young people.

 The Allen Adventure is an interactive story to help children learn about how to tell how others are feeling, how to get on with others and how to deal with difficult social situations.
 The app is supported by information for educators and parents on the Starting in early childhood section.

-New for 2018 Allen learns about feelings (PDF, 3.4 MB), Word version (DOCX 3.3MB) is a new teaching resource for early childhood educators aimed at fostering emotional literacy in young children.
+Allen learns about feelings (PDF, 3.4 MB), Word version (DOCX 3.3MB) is a new teaching resource for early childhood educators aimed at fostering emotional literacy in young children.
 It uses emojis in activities with lots of opportunities to identify and understand emotions.

 The Allen Adventure lesson plans have been developed for early childhood educators based on the story of The Allen Adventure.
 These lesson plans promote social and emotional development and pro-social behaviour and provide opportunities for learning skills and discussing the importance of getting on with each other.